Nicholas Anthony DiMarzio: Retirement

-On June 16, 2019, DiMarzio submitted his letter of resignation to Pope Francis upon reaching the age of 75, as required by canon law.
-On September 29, 2021, it was announced that DiMarzio's resignation had been accepted.
+On June 16, 2019, DiMarzio submitted his letter of resignation as bishop of Brooklyn to Pope Francis upon reaching the age of 75, as required by canon law.
+On September 29, 2021, the Vatican announced that DiMarzio's resignation had been accepted.
 The pope appointed Bishop Robert J. Brennan as DiMarzio's successor.

 Apostolic visitation

-On October 23, 2019, Francis appointed DiMarzio to lead an apostolic visitation to the Diocese of Buffalo in Buffalo, New York.
-Bishop Richard Malone had been accused of mishandling sexual abuse allegations in that diocese.
-DiMarzio visiting Buffalo three times, interviewing over 80 officials, clergy and laypeople He submitted a report to the Vatican at the beginning of November.
-While denying any connection to the visitation, Malone resigned as bishop on December 4, 2019.
+In October 2019, Francis appointed DiMarzio to lead an apostolic visitation to the Diocese of Buffalo.
+Bishop Richard Malone of Buffalo had been accused of mishandling sexual abuse allegations in his diocese.
+DiMarzio visited the diocese three times, interviewing over 80 officials, clergy and laypeople.
+He submitted a report to the Vatican in November 2019.
+While denying his departure had any connection to the visitation, Malone resigned as bishop of Buffalo in December 2019.

 Abuse allegations

-On November 13, 2019, Mark Matzek, a New Jersey resident, alleged that DiMarzio and another priest had repeatedly molested him while he was an altar boy at St. Nicholas Parish and a student at St. Nicholas School in Jersey City in the mid-1970s.
+In November 2019, Mark Matzek, a New Jersey resident, alleged that DiMarzio and another priest had repeatedly molested him while he was an altar boy at St. Nicholas Parish and a student at St. Nicholas School in Jersey City in the mid-1970s.
 DiMarzio was a parish priest in the parish during that time.
-On March 11, 2021, Matzek filed a lawsuit against DiMarzio and the diocese.
+In March 2021, Matzek filed a lawsuit against DiMarzio and the diocese.
 In response to the allegation, DiMarzio made this statement in 2020:In my nearly 50-year ministry as a priest, I have never engaged in unlawful or inappropriate behavior and I emphatically deny this allegation.
-I am confident I will be fully vindicated.On June 4, 2020, Samier Tadros, a resident of Daytona Beach, Florida, alleged that DiMarzio had sexually abused him during private catechism classes at ages six to seven in 1979 and 1980 when DiMarzio Holy Rosary Church in Jersey City.
+I am confident I will be fully vindicated.In June 2020, Samier Tadros, a resident of Daytona Beach, Florida, alleged that DiMarzio had sexually abused him during private catechism classes at ages six to seven in 1979 and 1980 when DiMarzio was at Holy Rosary Church in Jersey City.
 Tadros sought $20,000,000 in compensation.
 DiMarzio denied Tadros claims, and in a statement to the Associated Press, his attorney wrote, "We have uncovered conclusive evidence of Bishop DiMarzio's innocence."
 DiMarzio stated that Tadros was never a member of Holy Rosary Parish and did not attend Holy Rosary Academy.
 In addition, DiMarzio did not give private lessons to children that young.
-On February 17, 2021, Tadros filed a lawsuit against DiMarzio and the Archdiocese of Newark.
+In February 2021, Tadros filed a lawsuit against DiMarzio and the Archdiocese of Newark.

-On Sept.
-1, 2021 the archdiocese announced that the Congregation of the Doctrine of the Faith at the Vatican found the accusations by Matzek and Tadros against DiMarzio “not to have the semblance of truth”.
+In September 2021 the Archdiocese of Newark announced that the Congregation of the Doctrine of the Faith at the Vatican found the accusations by Matzek and Tadros against DiMarzio “not to have the semblance of truth”.

 Views

 Abortion

 DiMarzio expressed his opposition to abortion rights for women during homilies.
 He participated in processions from area churches to local clinics that provided abortion services.
-DiMarzio joined with other New York City religious leaders in January 2011 to call for new efforts to lower New York City's abortion rate.
+DiMarzio joined with some other New York City religious leaders in January 2011 to call for new efforts to lower New York City's abortion rate.